webplatform/docs/css/properties/quotes/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Needs Review
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Incomplete, Compatibility Incomplete
 |Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|Sets the type of quotation marks for embedded quotations.}}
 {{CSS Property
+|Initial value=depends on user agent
 |Applies to=All elements
-|Inherited=No
+|Inherited=Yes
 |Media=visual
 |Animatable=No
+|CSS percentages=N/A
 |Values={{CSS Property Value
-|Data Type=<string>
+|Data Type=[&lt;string&gt;  &lt;string&gt;]+
 |Description=The "open-quote" and "close-quote" values are taken from the specified list of pairs of quotation marks.
+The first (leftmost) pair represents the outermost level of quotation, the second pair the first level of embedding, etc.
 }}{{CSS Property Value
 |Data Type=none
 |Description=The "open-quote" and "close-quote" values produce no quotation marks.